Restoring Lost BOSH Director Persistent Disk

 Warning: BBR restore is a destructive process which removes any current data in your deployment.
 Performing a restore overwrites all new data since you created your most recent backup artifact.

-Perform a BOSH Director restore by following the BBR instructions in Step 8: Restore the BOSH Director of Restoring PCF From Backup with BBR.
+Perform a BOSH Director restore by following the BBR instructions in Step 8: Restore the BOSH Director in Restoring Ops Manager From Backup with BBR.

 After you successfully restore your BOSH Director, the BOSH Director uses the VM references that were stored in the backup artifact.
 If you clicked Apply Changes in Ops Manager between when the backup and the restore took place, check if any BOSH-deployed VMs were deleted or added.